JohnSnowLabs/spark-nlp/docs/en/annotators.md

     .setConll2009("conll2009/eng.train"))
 ```

 ## 2.3.
-Spark-NLP licensed annotators
+Spark-NLP Licensed

 ### 2.3.1.
 AssertionLogReg

-It will classify each clinicaly relevant named entity into its assertion
+It will classify each clinicaly relevant named entity into its assertion:

 type: "present", "absent", "hypothetical", "conditional",
 "associated_with_other_person", etc.

 **Input types:** "sentence", "ner_chunk", "embeddings"